naoaki011/mt-plugin-imagecropper/README.md

   used when annotating images.

 ## Template Tags ##

-* `<$mt:DefaultCroppedImageText$>` - Returns the default cropped image
-   text as specified by the DefaultCroppedImageText config parameter.

 * `<$mt:CroppedAsset$>` - Places the desired cropped image asset
   into context.
 This tag must be called with an existing asset